npm/rfcs/accepted/0000-pure-mode.md

 ## Naming

 The proposed name for this mode is `pure-mode`, meaning "pure" as in "no side effects".
-This name comes from the parallel with functional programming; in functional programming, functions are called `pure` because they don't have side effects, in `pure-mode` workspaces have no side effects.
+This name comes from the parallel with functional programming; in functional programming, functions are called `pure` because they don't have side effects.
+In `pure-mode`, workspaces can be seen as pure function:

+- The output/behavior of a workspace is fully determined by the inputs (code in the workspace and declared dependencies).
+- A workspace output/behavior only affects other workspaces which have a declared dependency to it.

 To make the discussions more efficient, we could also name the current default installation mode of npm.
 We will call this mode `hoisted-mode` as packages are shared across workspaces by hoisting them to the root of the project.